tayebel/youtube_scraper/README.md

 ## Search
-To search for YouTube channels based on keywords, follow these steps:
+To search for YouTube channels , follow these steps:
-Enter one or more keywords in the search bar provided.
+Enter one or more inputs in the search bar provided.
-Click the "update inputs" button to initiate the search.
+Click the "Search" button to initiate the search.
 The tool will retrieve the search results from YouTube and display them on the dashboard.
 You can also increase the number of results using maximumResults.